Have you ever had heartburn? What about a burning in your throat?

 Symptoms may include: heartburn, belching, regurgitation of stomach contents and swallowing difficulties.

 LPR occurs when stomach acid travels up through the esophagus and spills into the larynx or pharynx (voice box).
 It can occur during the day or night.
 The acid irritates the vocal folds and surrounding tissues.
 As the acid moves quickly up through the esophagus into the larynx, patients with LPR often do not experience heartburn.

 Symptoms may include: hoarseness, excessive mucus (throat clearing), post-nasal drip, coughing, throat soreness or burning, choking episodes (can wake person up out of a sound sleep), difficulty swallowing or feeling of a lump in the throat.

 How is acid reflux treated?

-Reflux can be treated through dietary and lifestyle modifications, medications—usually proton pump inhibitors (PPIs), and in some cases surgery.
+Reflux can be treated through dietary and lifestyle modifications, medications — usually proton pump inhibitors (PPIs), and in some cases, surgery is a treatment option.
 Certain foods are more likely to cause acid reflux.
-By removing or limiting these foods from your diet, you can reduce incidences of acid reflux.
+You can reduce incidences of reflux by removing or limiting these foods.

 How to take reflux medication:

 If you are taking one PPI a day, take it in the morning on an empty stomach 30 minutes to an hour before eating breakfast.
 If you take two PPIs a day, take one in the morning and the other one (on an empty stomach) 30 minutes to an hour before dinner.

 It can take 4 to 6 weeks for acid burns in the esophagus and larynx to heal, so do not stop medication or dietary or lifestyle modifications without consulting your doctor.
 It can take 3 to 4 months for full resolution.

 Long-term reflux can cause laryngeal ulcers or granulomas, vocal fold scarring, pneumonia, Barrett’s esophagus and, in some cases, esophageal or throat cancer.